 Here is how the network works, start to finish:

-1. Cyber AB accredits the C3PAO.
+- Cyber AB accredits the C3PAO.
 Cyber AB (the Cybersecurity Maturity Model Certification Accreditation Body) is the non-profit body DoD authorized to accredit assessor organizations.
-No Cyber AB accreditation, no legal authority to assess.
+Without Cyber AB accreditation, an organization has no legal authority to assess.
 Cyber AB maintains the public list of accredited C3PAOs on its marketplace.

-2. The C3PAO assigns CCAs and CCPs to your assessment.
-CCAs (Certified CMMC Assessors) are the credentialed individuals who actually conduct your assessment.
+- The C3PAO assigns CCAs and CCPs to your assessment.
+CCAs (Certified CMMC Assessors) are the credentialed individuals who conduct your assessment.
 CCPs (Certified CMMC Professionals) support the process.
-A C3PAO is the organization; CCAs are the people inside it who do the work.
+A C3PAO is the organization.
+CCAs and CCPs are the people inside it who do the work.

-4. Results post to SPRS.
+- Results post to SPRS.
 SPRS (Supplier Performance Risk System) is the DoD portal where your certification status is recorded.
-Contracting officers check SPRS to verify compliance before awarding contracts that include DFARS 252.204-7021 (the Defense Federal Acquisition Regulation Supplement clause that requires CMMC compliance).
+Contracting officers check SPRS to verify compliance on contracts that include DFARS 252.204-7021.

-One more term to know: POA&M stands for Plan of Actions and Milestones.
+One more term to know: POA&M stands for Plan of Action and Milestones.
 It is a documented list of security controls you have not yet implemented, along with your plan to implement them.
-C3PAOs will look at your POA&M as part of the assessment process.
+C3PAOs look at your POA&M as part of the assessment process.

 The 80-vs-80,000 Problem

-DoD’s own regulatory impact analysis for the 32 CFR Part 170 final rule estimates that more than 80,000 defense contractors handle CUI (Controlled Unclassified Information) and will require CMMC Level 2 certification.
+DoD’s own regulatory impact analysis for the 32 CFR Part 170 final rule estimates that more than 80,000 defense contractors handle CUI.
+All of them will eventually need CMMC Level 2 certification.
 That is a roughly 1,000-to-1 ratio of contractors to C3PAOs.

 Not every C3PAO operates at national scale.
 Many focus on specific regions or industries.
 Some specialize in manufacturing, others in IT services.
-And each C3PAO can only schedule so many assessments per quarter based on how many credentialed CCAs it has on staff.
+Each C3PAO can only schedule so many assessments per quarter, based on how many credentialed CCAs it has on staff.

 How to Find C3PAOs Near You